andreafalletti/hyprland-/IPC.md

 ## Events list:

 ### workspace
-emitted on workspace change, data is workspace name.
+emitted on workspace change.
+Is emitted ONLY when a user requests a workspace change, and is not emitted on mouse movements (see `activemon`)

+Data: WORKSPACENAME

 ### activemon
 emitted on the active monitor being changed.

 Data: MONNAME,WORKSPACENAME

 ### activewindow
 emitted on the active window being changed.

 Data: WINDOWTITLE